 WU TUG welcomes any member of the WashU community interested in learning about data visualization and Tableau software.
-Their meetings are not formal training workshops, rather they come together as a supportive group to show-and-tell current projects, share helpful tips, and discuss additional data analysis resources on campus.
+Their meetings are not formal training workshops, rather they come together as a supportive group to show-and-tell current projects, share helpful tips, and discuss additional data wrangling resources on campus.

 The Missouri Geographic Systems Advisory Council (MGISAC) is a statewide committee formed under Missouri’s Chief Information Officer with the goal of fostering cooperation between state agencies in the field of geospatial technologies.
 The group holds monthly meetings and occasional conferences and trainings with the purpose of setting standards for the production and use of spatial data in the state as well as advising on the direction of the Missouri Spatial Data Information Service (MSDIS).
 MSDIS is an important spatial data resource for a large number of University students and researchers.

 The purpose of R-Ladies St. Louis is to promote gender diversity in the R community through regular meetings and providing support for gender minority users of R in various ways such as conference participation, continuing education, and R package development.
-The local chapter of R-Ladies holds monthly meetings on various R topics such as data visualization, data analysis, and app development.
+The local chapter of R-Ladies holds monthly meetings on various R topics such as data visualization, data wrangling, and app development.

 St. Louis GIS Users Group (SLUG) is a group of GIS professionals across all disciplines in the St. Louis area that meets quarterly to discuss applications of spatial technology and solutions.
 DS staff attend these meetings and other related events to interact with GIS counterparts and receive training.
 This organization also serves as a link between DS staff and organizations from which University users frequently request spatial data.